· · ·

 I hope that you found my Puerto Princesa travel guide useful.

-If you’re planning a trip to Palawan, you may want to use my detailed guide to island hopping in Palawan to plan the rest of your trip.
+If you’re planning a trip to Palawan, you can use my detailed guide to island hopping in Palawan to plan the rest of your trip.

 FAQ